 What are the needs?

-Protection of civilians remains a primary concern in most areas of the DRC affected by conflict.
+Protection of civilians remains a primary concern in most areas affected by conflict.
 Exactions, looting accompanied by violence like rape, abduction, and forced recruitment of children carried out by armed groups continue to take place.

 How are we helping?

-The Commission is providing shelter, water, food, sanitation facilities and medical services to the displaced mainly in the Eastern part of the country; while also responding to the needs of IDPs and returning refugees in western DRC in the South Ubangi district.
-Where it is possible for the IDPs to return to their homes, the European Commission is providing the minimum conditions for the rebuilding of people's lives and the improvement of basic social services for vulnerable returnees.
+The European Commission is providing shelter, water, food, sanitation facilities and medical services to the displaced people mainly in the eastern part of the country, while also responding to the needs of the displaced and returning refugees in western areas in the South Ubangi district.
+Where it is possible for the displaced to return to their homes, the Commission is providing the minimum conditions for the rebuilding of people's lives and the improvement of basic social services for vulnerable returnees.

 In non-conflict areas, main humanitarian concerns include malnutrition rates above the emergency threshold, widespread food insecurity and frequent disease outbreaks, such as recent epidemics of measles and cholera.
 Recurrent expulsions of Congolese illegal migrants from Angola also have significant protection and humanitarian implications.

-Access to remote parts of the DRC is problematic due to poor infrastructure and high insecurity.
-The European Commission operates a dedicated humanitarian air service called 'ECHO Flight' as well as helicopters, which transports humanitarian personnel and supplies to remote locations in the interior of Haut and Bas Uele, North Kivu and South Kivu, Dongo and Kassai Orientale, where access by road is impossible or unsafe.
+Access to remote parts of the Democratic Republic of Congo is problematic due to poor infrastructure and high insecurity.
+The Commission operates a dedicated humanitarian air service called 'ECHO Flight' as well as helicopters, which transport humanitarian personnel and supplies to remote locations in the interior of Haut and Bas Uele, North Kivu and South Kivu, Dongo and Kassai Orientale, where access by road is impossible or unsafe.